Asil Nadir: Return to UK

 On 30 July 2010 it was reported that a British judge had granted Nadir bail, which it was said would pave the way for him to return to the UK to face trial.

-On 26 August 2010, Nadir returned to the UK with his wife Nur in a private Boeing 737 aircraft, leased from Onur Airlines, to face trial.
+On 26 August 2010, Nadir returned to the UK with his wife Nur in a private Boeing 737 aircraft, leased from Onur Air, to face trial.
 His bail conditions included the £250,000 bail surety already paid to the court, surrendering his passport, wearing an electronic tag, reporting to a police station once a week, and being prohibited from going near any airport.
 He appeared at the Old Bailey on 3 September 2010 to comply with bail conditions.
 Nadir stayed in a £20,000-a-month rented house.
 Owing to the complexity of the allegations, his trial did not begin until 23 January 2012.

-On 22 August 2012, Asil Nadir was found guilty on ten counts of theft of nearly £29m from Polly Peck.
+On 22 August 2012, Asil Nadir was found guilty of ten counts of theft of nearly £29 million from Polly Peck.
 The jury found him not guilty on three counts.
-The jury had been advised at the start of the trial that the 13 were specimen charges and the overall amount allegedly stolen was about £146m.
+The jury had been advised at the start of the trial that the 13 were specimen charges and the overall amount allegedly stolen was about £146 million.
 He was sentenced to ten years' imprisonment.

-Transferred to Turkey
+Transfer to Turkey

 In April 2016, Asil Nadir was transferred to a Turkish prison.
 A Ministry of Justice spokesman said: "It is right that foreign criminals are properly punished but not at the expense of British taxpayers.
 This government is committed to removing foreign criminals to their own countries.
 Since Asil Nadir has now repaid the £2 million he owed the Legal Aid Agency, plus £5 million in compensation he paid earlier, arrangements were made with the Turkish government for his removal as part of the Prisoner Transfer Agreement."

-Once back in Turkey, Nadir was only held for one day in prison before being released.
+Once back in Turkey, Nadir was held for only one day in prison before being released.

-Personal life
+Personal life and death

 Nadir was born to a Turkish Cypriot family.
-He is the father of five children, one by his mistress when aged 19, two by his first wife, one by a former mistress, and one by his second wife.
+He was the father of five children, one by his mistress when aged 19, two by his first wife, one by a former mistress, and one by his second wife, Nur.
 Nadir was listed at 36th on the Sunday Times Rich List in 1990.

+Nadir died in a hospital in North Nicosia on 6 February 2025, at the age of 83.